springernature/frontend-playbook/performance/font-loading.md

 # Font Loading

 ## When to use webfonts

-Before using webfonts it's worth understanding what benefits you believe a webfont will provide your product and assess those against the potential impact they may have on things like accessibility or page speed.
+We do not recommend the use of webfonts due to the impact they have on accessibility and page speed.
 For example:

-- System fonts are extensively tested and produced with legibility in mind.
-Using webfonts may reduce the readability of the site, especially for people with dyslexia.
+- Using webfonts may reduce the readability of the site, especially for people with dyslexia.
 - Webfonts can negatively impact page performance (additional http requests and increased page weight) especially in markets of strategic importance for Springer Nature like China.
 This will in turn impact usage numbers.

+It is worth considering the using a [system font](https://css-tricks.com/snippets/css/system-font-stack/) instead of a webfont.
+System fonts are extensively tested, incur no performance impact, and are produced with legibility in mind.

-Make sure you can demonstrate that the benefit outweighs the cost.
+However, if you feel a webfont is needed, make sure you define the benefit and can demonstrate that the benefit outweighs the cost.

 ## Implementation
 We do not prescribe a particular implementation.
 Each team should determine which implementation is best suited for them.
 However, before selecting an implementation a team should be mindful of our working practices such as: